Private Property (1960 film): Critical response

-John F. Kennedy screening

 In an interview with Arthur M. Schlesinger in 1964, Jacqueline Kennedy recalled that she and John F. Kennedy viewed the film the night of the pivotal 1960 West Virginia Democratic primary because the movie they wanted to see was half over.
 She called Private Property "some awful, sordid thing about some murder in California—really, I mean, just morbid."
 She said that she and Kennedy were "terribly depressed by the movie" but were then cheered up by news of his primary win.
 Their friend Ben Bradlee recalled that they joked that because the film was condemned by the Legion of Decency, it would have helped him with some Catholic-hating voters in West Virginia if they had known about it.

 Critical response at re-release

 At the time of its re-release in 2016, the film received critical acclaim.
-On Rotten Tomatoes, it has a score of 89% based on reviews from 9 critics.
 On Metacritic, it has a score of 80% based on reviews from 6 critics, indicating "generally favorable reviews".

 Film Comment said at the time of its re-release that the film was made with "enormous panache," and that director Stevens shared his former boss Orson Welles's "taste for elegant but unsettling framing."

 The film was praised by The New York Times as a "genuine rediscovery."
 Times film critic Glenn Kenny called the film "a fascinating mélange of cinematic semiotics." and that this "tense and upsetting film has more psychological depth and empathy than the comparable sensationalist fare of its time, and shudder-inducing cinematic style to spare."
 Kenny praised Manx's and Allen's performances, but said that Oates "underplays what could have been a schematic 'Of Mice and Men'-derived dynamic."
 Allen's portrayal of "an overconfident sociopath is consistently insightful enough to make you regret that he didn’t get more roles this meaty during his career."

 The Guardian critic Jordan Hoffman called the film "energetic and entertaining," and said that the film "seems, at first, mere fodder for raincoat-wearing deviants.
 But there’s too much negative space in the screenplay to leave it at that."

-Critic Matt Zoller Seitz wrote Private Property "deserves to be more widely seen for its ability to disturb artfully, without crude shocks, and for its sincere fascination with its characters’ tortured psyches."
+Critic Matt Zoller Seitz wrote in 2016 Private Property "deserves to be more widely seen for its ability to disturb artfully, without crude shocks, and for its sincere fascination with its characters’ tortured psyches."